aviaryan/devletters/content/letters/get-started-with-freelancing.md

 - Ability to choose your work
 - Location independence - work from anywhere, including your home
-- Higher relative pays if you reside in a third world country
+- Higher relative pays if you reside in a third world country (like India)

 But you can really enjoy all these benefits once you have set your foot in the freelancing world.
 And it does take some time.